Safety Vests: The Definitive Guide

-Class 1 safety vests have been constructed in a way to best suit situations with low traffic where vehicles are moving an average of 40km/h.
-The visibility weather wise for this safety vest should be low visibility but not too intense.
+Class 1 safety vests have been constructed to best suit situations with low traffic where vehicles are moving an average of 40km/h.
+Weather-wise, this safety vest should be low visibility but not too intense.
 For example, light fog, barely any rainfall, etc.

-Class 3 safety vests are constructed for situations where there are high traffic speeds and individuals work right next to the roads or railway where the speed of vehicles averages around 80 – 100km/h.
+Class 3 safety vests are constructed for situations with high traffic speeds, and individuals work right next to the roads or railway where the speed of vehicles averages around 80 – 100km/h.
 Class 3 safety vests are generally worn by professionals such as emergency workers and road workers who work near highways.
 It is also highly recommended that individuals who work at night near roadways wear class 3 vests.
-Visibility conditions should be at its worst for class 3 vests, including heavy rainfall, heavy snowfall, heavy fog, etc.
+Visibility conditions should be at its worst for class 3 vests, including heavy rainfall, snowfall, fog, etc.

 3. Reflective Tape Placement

-The last category in differentiation of the safety vests is the reflective tape placement on the vests itself.
+The last category in the differentiation of the safety vests is the reflective tape placement on the vests themselves.
 The placement differs from class to class as each vest plays a different role and is tailored to different activities.

 Class 3 safety vests contain the most reflective tape on the vest over the other vests.
 The reflective tape goes down both shoulders, across the stomach and on the sleeves, creating a high viz safety vest.
-The reflective tape creates a 360 degree of reflectivity for the individual for the heavy duty professions.
+The reflective tape creates 360-degree reflectivity for the individual for the heavy-duty professions.

-Remember that certain jobs will require different levels of protection and class vests, it is best to confirm with your employer or co-workers which class level is a requirement for your job site or activity.
+Remember that certain jobs will require different levels of protection and class vests; it is best to confirm with your employer or co-workers which class level is required for your job site or activity.
 Furthermore, these categories will help you compare work safety vests to ensure you find a safety vest that works for you.

-The above factors will help you when purchasing the right safety vest,now that you know the difference between different vest classes.
-To help you buy the perfect safety vest, check out our list of 5 of the best safety vests in 2022 below.
+The above factors will help you when purchasing the right safety vest now that you know the difference between vest classes.
+To help you buy the perfect safety vest, check out our list of 5 best safety vests in 2022 below.

 Review of the 5 best safety vests in 2022

-This safety vest from Home depot is a class 1 safety vest which has a standard fit and a one size fits all model.
-It has breathable mesh, which makes wearing over hoodies or jackets easy and non constricting.
-As a class 1 vest, it fulfills its duty of being light and keeping its reflective power low.
+This safety vest from Home Depot is a class 1 safety vest with a standard fit, and a one size fits all model.
+It has breathable mesh, which makes wearing over hoodies or jackets easy and non-constricting.
+As a class 1 vest, it fulfils its duty of being light and keeping its reflective power low.

 3. Pioneer 6926 Safety Tear-Away Vest – Hi-Viz Orange

 This safety vest is a CSA Z96-09 Class 2 in orange.
-It includes polyester mesh lining, 4 inch reflective tape Pen holder slot, D ring access slot and is one size fits all.
+It includes polyester mesh lining, a 4-inch reflective tape Pen holder slot, a D ring access slot, and one size fits all.

-Coming in at number 2, we have the standard Class 1 safety vest from United Canada Inc. This vest features orange polyester mesh, is perfect for wearing with jackets, hoodies and other thick layers.
+At number 2, we have the standard Class 1 safety vest from United Canada INC. This safety vest features orange polyester mesh and is perfect for wearing with jackets, hoodies and other thick layers.
 The vest also has hook and loop tab closures in the front for stability to ensure it doesn’t fall off.
 This vest is perfect for jobs that don’t require powerful reflective light.

-In first place, we have the Glowwear Two-Tone X-Back Safety Vest, Type R class 2 safety vest from United Canada Inc that we highly recommend.
-This vest comes in different sizes to tailor towards each individual’s needs..
+In the first place, we have the Glowwear Two-Tone X-Back Safety Vest, a Type R class 2 safety vest from United Canada Inc, that we highly recommend.
+This vest comes in different sizes to tailor towards each individual’s needs.
 Other safety vests only offer a one size fits all solution which can be challenging and a nuisance to the consumer.
-It features an X reflective tape back design, D-ring access slot 5 pockets in total with 4 placed outside and 1 inside and is ANSI-compliant with 3M Scotchlite Reflective.
-This safety vest provides a generous amount of reflective power and is functional in all environments where safety vests may be required..
+It features an X reflective tape back design, a D-ring access slot, 5 pockets, 4 placed outside and 1 inside, and is ANSI-compliant with 3M Scotchlite Reflective.
+This safety vest provides a generous amount of reflective power and is functional in all environments requiring safety vests.